Why You Need to Experience Chinatown on Your First Visit to San Francisco

 Also of note is the ornate gateway to Chinatown at Grant Avenue and Bush Street.
 Completed in 1970, the tiles and ornamentation were donated from Taiwan.

 The typical greeting between Cantonese-speaking residents of Chinatown roughly translates as, “Have you eaten?”
 This speaks to how central the experience of a shared meal is to the culture.
 And so around the whirling lazy susans of banquet tables and the roaming carts of dim sum, the journey begins from the silky noodles of Shaanxi to the dumplings of Xi’an, sparked along the way by the spicy red peppers of Sichuan.
 Congee, boba tea, fun see (Chinese vermicelli), rice plates … there’s no end to the variety found on menus in Chinatown.
 Jackson Street between Kearny Street and Grant Avenue is currently favored by Chinatown regulars because of the diverse menus offered.
 There are more than a dozen restaurants along this stretch of Jackson.
 Other favorites include: Cathay House, China Live, Far East Café and R&G Lounge.
-For more places to eat in Chinatown, visit the Dining section of www.sftravel.com and limit your search to the Chinatown neighborhood.
+Explore more great places to eat in Chinatown.

 If you’re looking for a simple snack, tuck into one of the bakeries lining Grant Avenue and snag a dan tat (egg custard tart) or chao siu bao (barbecue pork-filled bun).
 They are portable, delicious and are just enough to fuel a leisurely walk through the neighborhood.